fiduswriter/simple-datatables/docs/documentation/datetime.md

-Simple DataTables utilizes the [MomentJS](https://momentjs.com/) library for parsing datatime strings for easier column sorting.
+Simple DataTables utilizes the [MomentJS](https://momentjs.com/) library for parsing datetime strings for easier column sorting.

 ## Method 1

 Define a `data-type` attribute on the headings and set the value to `date`.
-If the datatime string is in a format that can not be sorted easily by standard methods, you must define the `data-format` attribute and set it's value to the format that is expected.
+If the datetime string is in a format that can not be sorted easily by standard methods, you must define the `data-format` attribute and set its value to the format that is expected.

 ```html
 <table>